Hunting Tools from

 An exaggerated take-off of a traditional skinning pattern.
 Tempered a little softer to “blue” for easy sharpening.
 3/16″ thickness Total Length: 9 1/2″.
 Blade Length: 4 1/2″.
 Weight: 4oz/100g

 I work in a cluttered dirt floor shop with a coal forge fashioned from scrap steel.
-Within arms reach is an antique hand-crank blower and two 100 year old anvils.
+Within arms reach is an antique hand-crank blower and a 100 year old anvil.
 Other essential tools include an angle grinder with cut-off wheels, a bench grinder, a stationary belt sander, quench buckets, post-vice, drill press, traditional shaving horse and various hand-tools.
 I make each tool in small batches, usually of 6, and take them all through the various stages together.
 They are all a little different form each other.
-Leather work is a completely different task and takes place in the house with a different set of tools.
+Leather work is a completely different task and takes place in the house with a different set of tools: each sheath is one of a kind.

 The beauty of a long handled digging tool is that the tool does the work.
 Keep your back straight.